Coronavirus Update: What's New In The Evolving Outbreak

 Wuhan hospitals are reporting a shortage of gear and medical staff.
 They've asked the public for donations of face masks, scrubs and basic medical supplies.
 According to state media, hundreds of military medics, some with experience responding to SARS and Ebola, have been deployed to Wuhan to help shore up staffing at hospitals.

-The U.S. State Department is pulling government workers and family members out of Wuhan because of the impacts from coronavirus outbreak.
+The U.S. State Department is pulling government workers and family members out of Wuhan because of the impacts from the coronavirus outbreak.
 A U.S. Embassy spokesperson told NPR that "logistical disruptions stemming from restricted transportation and overwhelmed hospitals in the city of Wuhan" fed into the decision.
 The State Department this week issued a "Do not travel" advisory for Hubei province.

 Travel restrictions have been put in place in multiple major cities in China, grounding planes and trains, and blocking roads and tunnels.
-Large public gatherings have been banned, and major tourist attractions including Beijing's Forbidden City and Shanghai Disneyland, are closed.
+Large public gatherings have been banned, and major tourist attractions including Beijing's Forbidden City and Shanghai Disneyland are closed.
 Health officials are trying to limit the spread of the coronavirus during the country's biggest travel holiday, the Lunar New Year.

 The infectious disease was discovered from a cluster of pneumonia outbreaks in the central city of Wuhan, China.
-The city is a major transportation hub in China, with trains that run throughout the country, and an international airport.
+The city is a major transportation hub in China, with trains that run throughout the country as well as an international airport.